Mortgage Points Calculator

 Are mortgage points tax deductible?

-Yes, for primary home purchases, discount points are generally fully deductible in the year paid as home mortgage interest (IRS Publication 936).
-For refinances, points are typically amortized over the loan term.
-The deductibility reduces the effective net cost of points by your marginal tax rate, shortening the break-even period.
-Consult a tax advisor for your specific situation, especially if you are subject to the AMT.
+Yes, for primary home purchases, points paid are generally fully deductible in the year paid as home mortgage interest (IRS Publication 936).
+For refinances, points are typically amortized and deducted ratably over the loan term.
+Points on second homes or investment properties follow different rules.
+The deductibility effectively reduces the real cost of points by your marginal tax rate, which shortens the break-even period.
+Consult a tax professional for your specific situation.

 What is the difference between discount points and origination points?